• Skip to primary navigation

 Crisp bacon, along with warming cumin and smoky spicy chipotles contribute a smoky flavor.
 Sweet roasted red peppers deliver a touch of "sweet" with a citrus zing when finished with a squeeze of lime.
 (Consider adding a few sprinkles of Tajin to the filling!)

 Outside of the phenomenal flavor, there is a lot more to like about these quesadillas.
 They are prepared using "one pan".
 What's not to like about that?
 And these are spot on for entertaining.
 The filling can be made in advance and assembled and cooked shortly before guests arrive.
+Or perfect for an easy weeknight meal that kids will want in the regular rotation!

 Ingredients